The internet is packed with valuable public data—you just need to know where to find it.

 You can then visualize how they're connected (with graphs, tables, maps, etc.) and collaborate on this analysis in real time.

-Liferaft is a threat intelligence tool that detects physical security risks and threats before they materialize.
+Liferaft is a threat intelligence tool that detects physical security risks and threats.

 It monitors social media, blogs, forums, deep web, and dark web sources to identify potential risks to business operations, facilities, or personnel.